Felton Rogers, June 17th, 2015

 NL: Alright, so can you tell me about your experiences on the force in the summer of 1967 and the events that were leading up to the last week in July of 1967?

 Came back the next morning, day shift, and I was assigned to be put on a jeep with two national guardsmen.
 And myself as the supervisor of the jeep, to move around in the area to look for looters and prevent looters.
-You know, just move around within the 5th precinct.
-This was back in the 5th precinct, okay.
+You know, just move around within the Fifth Precinct.
+This was back in the Fifth Precinct, okay.
 We did find a few people that were looting and arrested a few people.
 It was a very hot day.
-I remember coming back after one journey out in the precinct and this is a Salvation Army truck sitting just inside our driveway at the 5th precinct, so we pulled in to get some refreshments, and um, coffee, and water and juice or whatever.
+I remember coming back after one journey out in the precinct and this is a Salvation Army truck sitting just inside our driveway at the Fifth Precinct, so we pulled in to get some refreshments and coffee and water and juice or whatever.
 We were there about five minutes, and there was some shooting again.
-Officers started saying “duck, get down, get down”, and ah, the firing was very close.
+Officers started saying “Duck, get down, get down”, and the firing was very close.
 What it was, was someone had got on the top of a building, a tall storage building that was across the street from the precinct.
 They were on the roof and they were firing at us, into our parking lot, at us, okay.
 So we were taking cover, and there was ‘pings, pings’.
 I distinctly know something like a bee went by, fairly close, and I don’t know there’s a bee in the area, I’m sure I knew what that was.
 And I distinctly saw one of our sergeant’s cars took a bullet hole right in the middle of his windshield.
 This went on for about 10 or 15 minutes, you know.
 So, no one could do anything, and all the sudden – Well, let me also tell you this, that, during that time, when the fire departments were showing up to put our fires, some people were shooting at them.
 And, at that time, a couple of firemen had been killed, okay.
 So, the National Guard had been assigned to protect the fire department, you know, they would make runs with them.
-Well, evidently, someone from out precinct called down to the fire department, which was a few blocks from us on Fairview and Mack, I believe.
-All of a sudden a jeep with a National Guardsman pulled up, and a fifty caliber mounted machine gun on it.
+Well, evidently, someone from our precinct called down to the fire department, which was a few blocks from us on Fairview and Mack, I believe.
+All of a sudden a jeep with a National Guardsman pulled up, and a .50 caliber mounted machine gun on it.
 And he started popping off rounds at that building and just chipping away at it, you know.
-And I don’t know if any rounds went over the building, or whatever, ah, to antagonize who was ever there.
+And I don’t know if any rounds went over the building, or whatever to antagonize who was ever there.
 I distinctly saw that he was pumping those rounds off.
 He stopped, no more firing from that building, and then officers, some officers got together and rushed the building.
 And went inside and went up to the top.
-Ah, there was no one up there, there were some shell cases up there though, but there was no one up there.
-That, ah, shook us off for sure.
+There was no one up there, there were some shell cases up there though, but there was no one up there.
+That shook us off for sure.
 We went back on patrol, and finished off the shift.
 The day after that, ah, I was assigned back to my regular scout car duty because the paratroopers had come in, Federal soldiers, airborne people had come in, and surrounded the, you know, city and we had the National Guard, so the precincts pretty much went back to what they were doing.
 And that’s my recollection of that time.

 NL: As you recall, did you find that the different—the Detroit Police, the National Guard, the airborne, did they work will together, was it well organized as far as responsibilities?